soulomoon/Fix-usb-sleep/README.md

 2016-4-15

+- Fixed the launch of "Wireless Network Utility" issue by B1anker & syscl/lighting/Yating Zhou.
 - Totally reconstructed the RTWlan script by syscl/ligthting/Yating Zhou, more efficient.
-- More general situation comes into consideration, support any RTL Wlan USB drivers, thanks for information provided by "BRE@TH//LESS".
+- More general situation comes into consideration, support any RTL Wlan USB drivers, thanks for information provided by B1anker.
 - Fixed RTWlan usb sleep issue credit limser.

 2016-4-13